m-rishad78/pdf-locker/README.md

 # 🔐 PDF Locker

- A Python based tool to **secure your PDF files** with a strong password.The program enforces password strength using the **zxcvbn** (https://github.com/dropbox/zxcvbn.git) library & creates a new locked PDF file, keeping your original file intact.
+ A Python based tool to **secure your PDF files** with a strong password.
+The program enforces password strength using the **zxcvbn** (https://github.com/dropbox/zxcvbn.git) library & creates a new locked PDF file, keeping your original file intact.

 ## 🚀 Features